shravanshanmugam/learn-react/react-router-v6/notes.md

 <Link to="..">Go back</Link>`
 ```

-- To go back in path instead of route we can do the following
+- To go back in path instead of `Route` we can do the following

 ```xml
 <Link to="../vans">Back to all vans</Link>`
 ```

-- To go back in path instead of route we can use the `relative` attribute in `Link`
+- To go back in path instead of `Route` we can use the `relative` attribute in `Link`

 ```xml
 <Link to=".." relative="path">Back to all vans</Link>`